betaglot/plantabeta/docs/reference/Via/ViaMethod/ViaTheorem/CoverAlgorithm/BoustroCover.md

 - Use Media donated by Planters.

-## Related ViaSkills
+## Related ViaFactors

-Links to other related ViaSkills.
+Links to other related ViaFactors.

 - BackCover
 - FlagTrenchExit